SpaceX to launch bitcoin entrepreneur and three crewmates on flight around Earth's poles

 The flights "showcase what commercial missions can achieve thanks to @SpaceX's reusability and NASA's vision with the commercial crew program," Isaacman said.
 "All just small steps towards unlocking the last great frontier."

-Like the Inspiration4 mission before them, Wang and his crewmates will fly in a Crew Dragon equipped with a transparent cupula giving them a picture-window view of Earth below and deep space beyond.
+Like the Inspiration4 mission before them, Wang and his crewmates will fly in a Crew Dragon equipped with a transparent cupola giving them a picture-window view of Earth below and deep space beyond.

 No astronauts or cosmonauts have ever viewed Earth from the vantage point of a polar orbit, one tilted, or inclined, 90 degrees to the equator.
 Such orbits are favored by spy satellites, weather stations and commercial photo-reconnaissance satellites because they fly over the entire planet as it rotates beneath them.

-The high-inclination record for a piloted flight was set in 1963 by Russia's Vostok 6 spacecraft carrying cosmonaut Valentina Tereshkova, the first woman in space.
-Her spacecraft carried her 65 degrees to either side of the equator over 48 orbits.
-The U.S. record is shared by four space shuttle missions that flew in orbits inclined 57 degrees to the equator.
+The high-inclination record for piloted flight was set in the early 1960s by Soviet Vostok spacecraft launched into orbits inclined 65 degrees.
+The U.S. record was set by a space shuttle mission launched in 1990 that carried out a classified military mission in an orbit tilted 62 degrees with respect to the equator.

 The International Space Station never flies beyond 51.6 degrees north and south latitude.
 NASA planned to launch a space shuttle on a classified military mission around the poles in 1986, but the flight was canceled in the wake of the Challenger disaster.